ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
 If you are writing modern javascript, you're probably using babel to transpile it into ES5 compatible code.
-Transpiling not only increases file size, but also complexity and often has [performance regressions](https://github.com/babel/babel/pull/6748) compared to native ES6+
+Transpiling not only increases file size, but also complexity and often has [performance regressions](https://github.com/babel/babel/pull/6748) compared to native ES6+ code.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3ODQxMjY0OCwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTczNjc3MzcxNywzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->